About

 Native American Flute Nest style

-If you want a flute made by a Native American, I can direct you to someone with flute craft rooted in their family or tribal history.
-I work very hard to bring you the best quality possible, having adopted techniques from everyone from Native Americans to aerospace ptrofessional, and one man who is both (early on, I was inspired by Jim Gilliland to makes nests separately).
-The man I owe the most to is Jon Norris, as he made himself available for me to consult with at length about minutia, daily, for over a year, until I was consistent, including use of USPS and hands-on trials.
+I was inspired greatly to follow the craft by Blue Bear videos, in the beginning.
+Indigenous tribal member Charlie Mato-Toyela welcomes anyone to the craft and even the very trade itself (as a competitor!) if they want to.
+The man I owe the most to is Jon Norris, as he made himself available for me to consult with at length about minutia, daily, for over a year, until I was consistent, including use of the postal service for hands-on trials.
 I was making lesser-performing flutes my first week, but the nuances that collectors and avid players look for took fifty times that much time for me to reliably expect from each flute.

 Making a Native American Style Flute on a Lathe